• Skip to main content

 Low Fat Yogurt is High in Sugar

+A plain low fat yogurt can have 24-27 g sugar per serve.
 Full fat Greek yogurt has far less carbohydrates/ sugar than a low fat option, coming in at around 6 g per serve.

-As a diabetic, one of the most important things for lowering blood sugar and A1C levels is monitoring carbohydrate intake, so don’t exclude monitoring (some) dairy from this list (see more on this below).
+As a diabetic, one of the most important things for lowering blood sugar and A1c levels is monitoring carbohydrate intake, so don’t exclude monitoring (some) dairy from this list (see more on this below).

 The Research on Diabetes And Dairy